inesgare/interval-matching/README.md

 1. we provide state-of-the-art code for performing cycle matching by using the computational advantage that Ripser [2] and Ripser-image [3] render (see folder `match`), and
 2. we present a notebook to reproduce the applications in Section 3 of [the aforementioned paper](https://arxiv.org/abs/2209.15446) (see folder `applications`).

+The codes have been co-written by [Inés García-Redondo](https://www.linkedin.com/in/ines-garcia-redondo/) and [Anna Song](https://sites.google.com/view/annasong).

 ### About C++

 C++ is a general-purpose programming language which has object-oriented, generic, and functional features in addition to facilities for low-level memory manipulation.
 It is the language chosen for the codes Ripser [2] and Ripser-image [3].
 The C++ files for those, with a slight modification needed to implement cycle matching, can be found in the folder `modified ripser`.